Pakistan: Unusually dry winter threatens food supply – DW – 02/01/2024

 Rabi crops include wheat, gram, lentils and barley, which are grown in the winter months and harvested in the spring.

-Now with the serious rainfall shortage, not only will the rabi crops suffer, but reservoirs won't have enough water for the summer growing season.
-This will put a burden on the arid regions in the summer, according to Omer Bangash, a food security expert at German food relief non-profit Welthungerhilfe (WHH).
+Now with the serious rainfall shortage, not only will the rabi crops suffer, but reservoirs will not have enough water for the summer growing season.
+This will put a burden on the arid regions in the summer, according to Omer Bangash, a food security expert at the German food relief nonprofit Welthungerhilfe.

 "The October-December period was drier than usual.
 Precipitation is likely to be scarce between January and March, too, so the situation becomes critical for our arid zones, especially the hyper-arid Balochistan and northwest Khyber Pakhtunkhwa provinces," Bangash told DW.